-The purpose of the Planned Unit Development Modification under consideration is to amend the previously approved Planned Unit Development to include the newly created lot, and the proposed sports training facility on the new lot.
-No new improvements or alterations are proposed to be made to any of the other lots at this time.
+The purpose of the Planned Unit Development Modification under consideration is to amend the previously approved Planned Unit Development to include the newly created lots.
+No new improvements or alterations are proposed to be made to any of the lots at this time.
+At the time that development is proposed for the two (2) new lots, a new Major Modification application will be required.